moe1047/scout-the-bid-finder/readme.md

-# 🎯 Scout: The Intelligent Tender Hunter
+# 🎯 Scout: The Intelligent Bid Hunter

-Scout is an automated tender/bid discovery and notification system that leverages AI to find relevant business opportunities across multiple procurement platforms.
+Scout is an automated bid/bid discovery and notification system that leverages AI to find relevant business opportunities across multiple procurement platforms.

 ## 🌟 Overview

 Scout wakes up once every day and performs its magic in under a minute:

-1. 🕷️ Scrapes hundreds of tenders from configured websites
+1. 🕷️ Scrapes hundreds of bids from configured websites
-2. 🧠 Analyzes each tender using AI
+2. 🧠 Analyzes each bid using AI
 3. ✅ Filters opportunities matching your company's interests
-4. 📱 Delivers qualified tenders directly to your Telegram
+4. 📱 Delivers qualified bids directly to your Telegram

 ## 🚀 Key Features

 - **Automated Scraping**: Currently supports SomaliJobs and ReliefWeb platforms
-- **Intelligent Filtering**: Uses GPT-4 and Claude to analyze tender relevance
+- **Intelligent Filtering**: Uses GPT-4 and Claude to analyze bid relevance
-- **Real-time Notifications**: Instant Telegram updates with structured tender information
+- **Real-time Notifications**: Instant Telegram updates with structured bid information
 - **Duplicate Prevention**: Smart detection to avoid repeated notifications
-- **State Management**: Robust tracking of tender processing status
+- **State Management**: Robust tracking of bid processing status
-- **Database Persistence**: SQLite storage for tender history and state
+- **Database Persistence**: SQLite storage for bid history and state

 ## 🛠️ Technical Architecture